whouishere/kissasian.go/README.md

 A simple webscraper for [kissasiandb](https://kissasiandb.com), meant for educational purposes.

 For now the program will only look for a hard-coded show on the site.
-In which you can easily change on `scraper/scraper.go`.
+In which you can easily change on `main.go`.
+You can even change to another website, as long as you write the scraper function yourself.

 ## Building
 If you want to build this the easy way, I recommend you to use [Task](https://github.com/go-task/task).
 It's a simple tool and it integrates very well with Go.